 Would there be an appeal mechanism if a provider is denied accreditation?

-The WG agreed early on that the scope of its Charter included deliberation both of the situation where a privacy or proxy service provider terminates service to a customer, as well as that where the privacy or proxy service provider’s accreditation is itself terminated by ICANN, i.e. de-accreditation.
+The WG agreed early on that the scope of its Charter included deliberation both of the situation where a P/P service provider terminates service to a customer, as well as that where the provider’s accreditation is itself terminated by ICANN, i.e., de-accreditation.

 The WG also sought and obtained briefings from ICANN’s Registrar Services department, in order to understand, first, the process of registrar accreditation and de-accreditation under the 2013 RAA, and secondly, whether or not the registrar accreditation and de-accreditation process might serve as the model for a privacy/proxy services accreditation and de-accreditation program.
 The WG acknowledged that many of the actual details and procedures regarding such a process will be developed as part of implementation of the WG’s policy recommendations; however, the WG also felt that understanding the various alternative models for accreditation and de-accreditation could help inform its deliberations and development of workable, implementable policy.